 An advanced RFT technique for single electrons was recently developed and tested at AANL \cite{rftimer_nim}.
 This method utilizes a helical deflector~\cite{helical_nim_2015} that performs circular or elliptical sweeps of keV electrons using a 500–1000~MHz radio frequency electromagnetic field.
 By translating the arrival time of incident electrons into a hit position on a circle or ellipse, the device achieves exceptionally high ($\sim$10~ps) timing precision.
 Electron detection is carried out using a position-sensitive detector (PSD) based on microchannel plates (MCP) and a delay line anode.

-The Radio Frequency Heavy Ion Detector (RF HID) presented here builds on this RFT principle for applications in nuclear physics, specifically for direct lifetime measurements of heavy $\Lambda$ hypernuclei.
+The Radio Frequency Heavy-Ion Detector (RF HID) presented here builds on this RFT principle for applications in nuclear physics, specifically for direct lifetime measurements of heavy (A$\sim$200) $\Lambda$ hypernuclei.
 Figure~\ref{fig:setup_spectrometer} illustrates its operational setup.
-Primary electron, photon, or proton bunches, driven by the RF system of the accelerator, hit the target~(1) and produce secondary electrons~(SE) along with reaction products such as prompt and delayed fission fragments~(FF).
-Upon exiting the target, the FF, in turn, generate tens of SEs on both sides of the target, which are accelerated by a voltage ($\sim$2.5~kV) applied between a cathode (target) and an accelerating electrode~(2).
-These electrons are deflected by 90$^\circ$ using a permanent magnet~(3), collimated~(4), focused by an electrostatic lens~(5) and circularly scanned by the deflector~(6) driven by the RF synthesizer~(7) synchronized with the accelerator's RF system~(11).
+Primary electron, photon, or proton bunches, driven by the RF system of the accelerator, hit the target~(1) and produce secondary electrons~(SE).
+Reaction products from beam particles, such as prompt or delayed fission fragments~(FF) can also generate SEs, at a level of tens of SEs per fragment.
+The SEs emitted from both sides of the target are accelerated by an electrical potential ($\sim$2.5~kV) applied between a cathode (target) and an accelerating electrode~(2).
+They are deflected by 90$^\circ$ using a permanent magnet~(3), collimated~(4), focused by an electrostatic lens~(5) and circularly scanned by the deflector~(6) driven by the RF synthesizer~(7) synchronized with the accelerator’s RF system~(11).
 Coordinates of the deflected electrons are measured by the PSD~(10).

 The PSD, consisting of an MCP array (providing an electron multiplication factor of $10^6$) and a DLD40 delay-line anode~\cite{roentdek}, generates position-sensitive signals with nanosecond-scale rise times.
 The output signals are processed by a digital acquisition system, consisting of Picoscope~\cite{picoscope} and a PC.
-The fragments are captured in two opposing arms of the detector with a time resolution of approximately 10-30~ps for coincident events, depending on the aperture size of the SE collimator.
-This precise timing of both FF minimizes interference from background signals and dark noise in microchannel plate detectors and improves time resolution by a factor of $\sqrt{2}$.
+The SEs from the fragments are captured in two opposing arms of the detector with a time resolution of approximately 10-30~ps for coincident events, depending on the aperture size of the SE collimator.
+This precise timing of both FF minimizes interference from background signals and dark noise in the microchannel plate detectors and improves time resolution by a factor of $\sqrt{2}$.